bhargav-borah/Rock-vs-Mine-Detection/README.md

 # Rock vs Mine Detection using various classification algorithms
+## Cat Boost model performed the best with an accuracy of 92.31 % on the test set
-## Logistic Regression and Random Forest (with 250 trees) were tied for the best accuracy score of 88.46 %
+## Logistic Regression , XGBoost and Random Forest (with 250 trees) were tied for the second best accuracy score of 88.46 %